chukwukap/half-life-smart-contracts/README.md

 ### 3.5.
 Uniswap v4 Hook

-- Enforces custom logic on every trade:
+- **All protocol logic is enforced here:**
   - Checks user margin before allowing trade.
   - Triggers funding payments.
-  - Updates virtual positions in the Perpetual Pool.
+  - Calculates and settles PnL.
+  - Handles position opening, closing, and liquidation.
   - Can reject trades if margin is insufficient.
+  - Interacts with the Margin Vault for margin management.

 ### 3.6.
-Perpetual Pool

-- Manages all user positions (virtual, not real token swaps).
-- Calculates PnL and funding payments.
-- Handles position opening, closing, and liquidation.
-- Interacts with the Margin Vault for margin management.

-### 3.7.
 Oracle Adapter

 - Stores the latest TLI value for each token.
 - Only updatable by a trusted oracle (e.g., Chainlink EA).
-- Provides TLI to the Perpetual Pool for PnL/funding calculations.
+- Provides TLI to the Hook for PnL/funding calculations.

-### 3.8.
+### 3.7.
 Off-chain Index Engine

 - Aggregates market, volume, social, and on-chain data.
 - Calculates the TLI using the geometric mean and custom weighting.